Azure/azure-sdk-for-c/sdk/docs/platform/README.md

 Azure SDK provides three platform implementations for you, one for Windows (`az_win32`), another for Linux and MacOS (`az_posix`) and an empty implementation (`az_noplatform`).

-See [cmake options][azure_sdk_cmake_options] to learn about how to build and use each of these available targets or how to use your own platform implementation.
+See [CMake Options][azure_sdk_cmake_options] to learn about how to build and use each of these available targets or how to use your own platform implementation.

 >Note: `az_noplatform` can be used to link your application and enable Azure Core to run.
 However, this is not recommended for a production application.
 It is suggested to be used for testing or just for getting started.